 The roadmap also lists some unordered goals.
 One of these is support for other architectures.
 For now, the Tails live CD image only comes in a 32-bit x86 version.
 However, the developers are already working on a PowerPC release for pre-Intel Macs.
 They have already built a PowerPC ISO, but still have to test it.
 The release candidate of next Tails release will probably have a PowerPC image, to be tested by users.
 Another goal is a better integration of Monkeysphere for validating HTTPS certificates using the GnuPG web of trust.

 There are also some network-related goals.
 One of these is the support for Tor bridges.
 Merely trying to use Tor might be dangerous in more authoritarian countries, as the use of Tor can be detected.
 With Tor bridges, users may be able to hide the fact that they are communicating with the Tor network by relaying their Tor traffic through a bridge node which is not listed in Tor's directory.
 The Tails developers are thinking about adding an option to the boot menu, after which first the connection to the bridge is set up and only then Tor is started, using this bridge.

-prevent leaking the user's identity due to security holes.
+The project's wish list also mentions the idea of a two-layered virtualized system, which isolates applications in a virtual machine to prevent leaking the user's identity due to security holes.
 The page also looks at Qubes from the Polish security researchers at Invisible Things Lab, which has a similar architecture: it uses Xen to isolate applications in several virtual machines.
 One proposal on the Tails wiki is to build a next version of Tails on Qubes.

 If you don't mind that your internet traffic is being monitored by your internet service provider, the police, or other surveillance agencies, you're not the target user of Tails.
 However, if you do mind, Tails might be just what you need.
 The developers have jumped through hoops to be able to preserve the anonymity of their users as best as possible.
 This distribution is an easy way to use Tor for surfing and it pre-configures a lot of applications so that you have to worry less about accidental information leaks.